linliu-stats/linliu-stats.github.io/_pages/about.md

 LL.
 [Book Review: _Matrix-Based Introduction to Multivariate Data Analysis, 2nd Edition_ by Kohei Adachi.](https://onlinelibrary.wiley.com/doi/full/10.1111/biom.13566) (2021).
 Biometrics, 77 (4): 1498-1500.

+**_Papers not intended for publication_**:

+James M Robins, Lingling Li, Lin Liu, Rajarshi Mukherjee, Eric Tchetgen Tchetgen, and Aad van der Vaart.
+[Minimax estimation of a functional on a structured high-dimensional model](https://arxiv.org/pdf/1512.02174.pdf) (2023). (arXiv: 2306.10590).

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Note: This is the corrected version of the paper **James M Robins, Lingling Li, Rajarshi Mukherjee, Eric Tchetgen Tchetgen, and Aad van der Vaart.
+[Minimax estimation of a functional on a structured high-dimensional model](https://projecteuclid.org/journals/annals-of-statistics/volume-45/issue-5/Minimax-estimation-of-a-functional-on-a-structured-high-dimensional/10.1214/16-AOS1515.full) (2017).
+Annals of Statistics, 45 (5): 1951-1987.** published in the Annals of Statistics in 2017 (I am not an author of the published version).

 Teaching
 ======
 Fall 2020: Computational methods (undergraduate students in engineering or economics @ SJTU)